They’re called circadian rhythms. And this internal body clock of mine is about to call time out.

 ** Consider wearing an eye mask, earplugs and neck pillow.

-** Wear pajama-like comfortable clothing.
+** Wear pajama-like comfortable clothing and you travel with your child, consider taking one of this boy baby onesies for him.
 (This I can do, but my typical sleep gear is T-shirt and gym shorts, not exactly the proper airline attire.)

 ** Consider medication — melatonin, maybe sleeping pills.
 The health websites differ on whether to use these sleep aids.
 McCall notes that melatonin is non-addictive, but that the dosage and purity can vary.